 We are excited to launch a new GitHub App that integrates your GitHub repos with Datadog APM, Log Management, Error Tracking, and more, so you can get inline visibility into relevant source code and pivot directly to its location in your repo to investigate issues further.
 For example, stack traces in Error Tracking are now augmented with an excerpt from the method that threw the error, allowing you to get an initial understanding of the root cause without leaving Datadog.
 Links to pull requests in Notebooks are similarly enriched with a preview, so you can see key info about PRs directly in any Notebook.
 Our new GitHub App also enables you to use Datadog CI Visibility to monitor GitHub Actions, giving you key health and performance metrics for your pipelines, stages, and jobs across your GitHub repos.
 Check out our documentation for more information.

 The proliferation of cloud services has made it easier for organizations to innovate quickly in order to keep up evolving customer demands.
 But as organizations migrate to the cloud and adopt more services, they are also finding it increasingly challenging to manage their cloud costs.
 On one hand, finance teams are unable to properly attribute costs to individual teams and products, especially when teams share the same compute resources (e.g., containers).
 They also cannot determine whether rising costs are a consequence of reduced efficiency or increased usage.
 On the other hand, engineers regularly make application changes without knowing their financial implications.
 Datadog Cloud Cost Management addresses these challenges by bringing cloud costs and operational data into a single view.
 With this new release, cost managers can easily understand trends in cloud costs, allocate spend across their organization, and identify cost-optimization opportunities.
-Sign up for the beta here.
+Read more in our blog post.

 The Datadog extension for Azure App Service allows you to automatically collect distributed traces and custom metrics from your web apps, and can be deployed and managed directly from the Azure portal.
 To provide even more visibility into App Service, Datadog’s Serverless view now helps you visualize all your App Service resources and map the relationships between them.
 Understanding the relationships between apps and their hosting plans can be critical for troubleshooting, security, performance optimization, and cost management.
 The Serverless view makes it easy to filter down to the resources that are relevant to you and see associated metrics, logs, traces, and metadata at a glance.
 Read our blog post to learn how the Serverless view can help you analyze key metrics from resources, identify overloaded or underutilized plans, and more.